emissary-ingress/emissary/README.md

-# Ambassador Pro example middleware
+# Ambassador Pro example filters

-This is an example middleware for Ambassador Pro that injects an `X-Wikipedia` header with the URL for a random Wikipedia article before passing the request off to the backend service.
+This is an example filter for Ambassador Pro that injects an `X-Wikipedia` header with the URL for a random Wikipedia article before passing the request off to the backend service.
 It uses https://en.wikipedia.org/wiki/Special:Random to obtain the URL; as an